-1Department of Oral Medicine, Faculty of Dentistry
+Department of Oral Medicine, Faculty of Dentistry

-2Department of Immunology, Faculty of Medicine, Tabriz University of Medical Sciences, Tabriz, Iran
+Department of Immunology, Faculty of Medicine, Tabriz University of Medical Sciences, Tabriz, Iran

-Background: Pemphigus vulgaris, a chronic mucocutaneous disease, is the most prevalent type of pemphigus which manifests with development of bullae and erosions on skin and mucosal membranes.
-Objectives: To investigate the potential role of IL-23 in pemphigus vulgaris.
 Methods: In this study, 30 patients with pemphigus vulgaris and 30 healthy individuals were selected according to inclusion and exclusion criteria.
 Measurement of IL-23 serum levels in blood samples was conducted by ELISA.
 Data was analyzed using Student’s t-test for comparison of IL-23 levels between the two groups.
-Results: Mean serum levels of IL-23 in patients with pemphigus and healthy controls were 25.1 ± 4.2 and 17.9 ± 4.7 pg/ml, respectively (p<0.05).
-Conclusions: Based on the findings of this study, serum levels of IL-23 were higher in patients with pemphigus in comparison to healthy individuals with no clinical significance.